Faith Ann's Profile

 The process begins in my garden...

-With my grandmother’s rolling pin and fine white clay, I create a lasting impression of my favorite leaves and garden blossoms.
-I use those slabs of wet clay to construct both decorative and functional pieces by hand in my small studio or at the old picnic table under the old ginkgo tree in my Milwaukee backyard.
+With my grandmother’s rolling pin and fine white clay, I create a lasting impression of favorite local leaves and garden blossoms by hand in my small studio or at the old picnic table under the old ginkgo tree in my Milwaukee backyard.

-Following a lengthy drying process, I "watercolor glaze" each piece between multiple ceramic firings.
-The result of this 6 to 8 week process is a limited number of quietly elegant pieces.
+Following a unique and lengthy drying process, I "watercolor glaze" each piece between multiple ceramic firings.
+The result of this 4 to 6 week process is a limited number of quietly elegant pieces.

 - Joined July 11, 2009